xevansz/Prognos-Advisor-AI/README.md

 * The author(s) of the application make no representations, warranties, or guarantees of any kind, express or implied, including but not limited to warranties of accuracy, reliability, merchantability, or fitness for a particular purpose, and shall not be held liable for any loss, damage, or liability arising from the use of the application.

->    7. Disclaimer of Warranty.
+>7.
+Disclaimer of Warranty.
 Unless required by applicable law or
     agreed to in writing, Licensor provides the Work (and each Contributor provides its Contributions) on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
 You are solely responsible for determining the appropriateness of using or redistributing the Work and assume any risks associated with Your exercise of permissions under this License.

-* Please check the licensing information provided here: [LICENSE](./LICENSE)
+* Please also refer to the project’s LICENSE file for the full open-source license terms: [LICENSE](./LICENSE)